 The open source full-stack geosocial network platform

-Kepler is a open source geosocial solution that lets users share favorite places and join discussions in real-time.
+Kepler is a open source geosocial general-purpose solution that lets users share favorite places and join discussions in real-time.
 It can be seen as a platform where users can interact with other open data platforms searching across OpenStreetMap, Geonames among other sources.

 Allows users to collecting and georeferencing places on a modern web-mapping interface, describe them accurately, create relationships, sharing with other users and create a social environment.
 In addition to creating new place you can import pre-existing objects from Openstreetmap creating a social layer above it.

 A place in Kepler can be linked to metadata from different sources automatically, it can be anything that has a geographic location fixed or movable, real or virtual.

 - realtime: All events and changes within the platform are automatically transmitted from the server to the clients through websockets.

 - geosocial: The main user interface is a web map contains objects that represent places, users and others

 - extensible: Development is based on an easily buildable plugins architecture